The Cost of Getting Married in America’s Largest Cities

 Hosting a wedding ceremony in expensive places can add up to a third above that national average.
 According to the analysis, weddings in Connecticut can set the couple back an average of $29,499, while the cost is about half that in Montana.
 And though no one marries with the intention of getting divorced, this is how much it costs to get divorced in every state.

-To identify the most expensive big cities to get married in, 24/7 Tempo reviewed data from ValuePenguin about the average cost of a wedding in the largest U.S. metropolitan area.
+To identify the most expensive big cities to get married in, 24/7 Wall St. reviewed data from ValuePenguin about the average cost of a wedding in the largest U.S. metropolitan area.
 Wedding costs range from $20,044 in the least costly city to $33,697 in the most expensive city.

 Weddings can be one of the costliest expenses a new couple and their families incur as the couple begins a new life together, but it doesn’t have to be.
 One can always opt to get married at the local city clerk’s office for a small administrative fee and host a small reception after with closest friends and family.
 Here are the most expensive large cities in which to get married.